pace-neutrons/Horace/documentation/add/01_add.md

 Work on Vertical Slices of key project functions:

+- sqw : rewrite the SQW and DND objects to use new-style classes

 - gen-sqw : Read one or more spe files and a detector parameter file, and create an output sqw file
-- symmetrize : Symmetriese sqw dataset in a plane specified by the a vector triple.
+- symmetrize : Symmetrieze a SQW dataset in a plane specified by the a vector triple.
-- cut-sqw : Take a cut from an sqw object by integrating over one or more axes.
+- cut-sqw : Take a cut from an SQW object by integrating over one or more axes.
 - projections :

  These slices are all dependent on the `sqw` object for which the updated API must be designed.